If you would like even more information about the QSX / Calling Frequencies and how to make good use of them, this page is for you.

 That’s fine, and those are indeed the recommended QSS/QSY frequencies from QSX/CF. For example, if one calls once on the CF and gets no reply, or calls and immediately specifies QSS 67R5 or QSY 21067.5 this is all good.
 And for those who do not wish to make any use at all of the QSX/CF and only use the CoA in the TOP5, here are those frequencies on 20, 17, 15 and 10m: 14067.5, 18097.5, 21067.5, 24912.5 and 28067.5 kHz.
 We even support the use of these even within the QSX/CF plan as “Secondary QSX/CF” and certainly as QSY/QSS. - I will not use (Calling) Frequencies not recommended by CW Club X or Y

 This is your right, each club has its own fetishes.
-One CW Club for example, is said to insist (unconfirmed) that all CW activities take place in CW exclusive bands, no matter that 1. this is counterproductive in our view as mentioned earlier, 2. there are long no longer any such bands as “CW Exclusive” other than the actual IBP frequencies which cannot be used, since the largest ham radio unions such as ARRL have dropped this practice and instead declared openly for the past 10 years already that the ENTIRE formerly exclusive CW bands are allocated for DATA/RTTY — only making note of CW in a foot note.
+One CW Club for example, is said to insist that all CW activities take place in CW exclusive bands, no matter that 1. this is counterproductive in our view as mentioned earlier, 2. there are long no longer any such bands as “CW Exclusive” other than the actual IBP frequencies which cannot be used (except during RTTY Contests which ignore this rule), since the largest ham radio unions such as ARRL have dropped this practice and instead declared openly for the past 10 years already that the ENTIRE formerly exclusive CW bands are allocated for DATA/RTTY — only making note of CW in a foot note.
 It is noted that club members do not seem to have raised any uproar about this.
 3. The invasion of digital modes into the (formerly exclusive) CW bands, despite the TOP5 initiative which we support, has even been sponsored by the club financing notorious a DX-Pedo which, with deliberate advance planning allocated the TOP 5 for use of FT8, with a a CW Club member participating in this sacrilege.

 No mater what, there are many CW clubs and all do good things and sometimes make mistakes, and almost every club can be criticized by those who like or dislike a certain activity, for example another CW Club gets the bands nicely occupied with activity while others decry these contest activities as an invasion, what matters is that not everyone can be satisfied with everything but we must allow space for all activities with minimal disruption to the activities of others.
 In planning the QSX/CF this has all been very much part of our thinking, and it is also not advocated or the idea devised by any particular club so as to make it available to all regardless of affiliations and interests.